Given their name, you probably believe that bed bugs primarily reside in bedrooms.

 Finding Bed Bugs in Your Home

-Bed bugs may not be able to live on your body, but they can live anywhere in your home where they can gain access to a host.
+Bed bugs may not be able to live on your body, but they can live anywhere in your home where they may gain access to a host.

-It’s difficult to determine the cause of an infestation, but in most cases bed bugs came from one of the following situations:
+It’s difficult to determine the cause of an infestation, but in most cases bed bugs came from one of the following scenarios:

 - You went to an area with a crowd such as a bus or movie theater and unknowingly brought the infestation home with you.